You are here

 James R. Frantes Graduate Fellowship: The purpose of this fellowship is to help recruit and retain graduate students for our department.
 The fellowship will be a non-service related award that will help a graduate student(s) pursue a field of geological study at UMD.
 Jim Frantes was a graduate student at UMD when he was diagnosed with cancer.
 He did not let that deter him from getting his degree.
 Not only did he finish his thesis while going through chemotherapy, he did research on his medical condition.
 Jim received his master's in 1987.

-Jill and Terry Swor Scholarship: This scholarship provides funding for undergraduate geological science students and is awarded based on academic performance and enthusiasm for the discipline; students with financial need will be given special consideration.
+Jill and Terry Swor Scholarship: This scholarship provides funding for undergraduate geological and environmental science students and is awarded based on academic performance and enthusiasm for the discipline; students with financial need will be given special consideration.

 UMD Crain Family Scholarship: Financial support to a full-time undergraduate student at UMD studying Geological Sciences.
 This scholarship will provide recognition and incentive to a student that is trying their best and working hard to complete their degree at UMD, and need not be a student with the highest academic merit but someone who possesses the will to succeed and because of financial constraints would benefit from the assistance this scholarship provides.